thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 # Scenario 2)

-Distribution switch SW3 has a physical link failure downstream towards access switch SW7, trunk is in down.
+Distribution switch SW3 has a failure downstream towards access switch SW7, trunk is in down - no connectivity.

 <br>

-Failover testing was performed by shutting down a primary link between switches SW3 and SW7
+Failover testing was performed by manually shutting down a primary link between switches SW3 and SW7.

 <br>